 Description: Students will explore 6 themes which will result in students learning the essential vocabulary and advanced grammar needed to express themselves accurately and intelligently in writing and in conversation.
 Students will be required to participate actively in debates, analyze literature, read, listen to, and understand online sources, write in-class essays, stories, blog posts, and engage in other interpersonal communication with their peers.
 French will be spoken at all times.

 Spanish I

-Description: In this first level Spanish course, students develop basic skills in listening, speaking, reading, and writing in the target language.
+Grade Level (s): 9-12 Description: In this first level Spanish course, students develop basic skills in listening, speaking, reading, and writing in the target language.

-Spanish I for Native Speakers
+Spanish I for Native Speakers Course #: 280160